iterorganization/imas-standard-interfaces/IMAS_Standard_Interfaces_Workplan.md

 ### Implementation Approach

-The project employs a six-phase chronological approach beginning with foundational geometry container frameworks (Months 1-2), followed by comprehensive validation schema development (Months 3-4), then complete equilibrium interface implementation (Months 5-7), schema generation and validation (Months 8-9), data population and testing (Months 10-11), and final documentation and release preparation (Month 12).
+The project employs a five-phase chronological approach beginning with foundational geometry container frameworks (Months 1-2), followed by complete equilibrium interface implementation (Months 3-5), then schema generation and validation (Months 6-7), data population and testing (Months 8-9), and final documentation and release preparation (Months 10-12).
 This progression ensures that each phase builds upon established foundations while maintaining focus on practical data exchange needs demonstrated through ITER, WEST, and MAST tokamak datasets.

 ### Standard Names Scope